franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/README.md

     - [7 of 7 Advanced Python Objects Test - Solutions](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/blob/main/Notes%20on%20Videos%20-%20Module%2020%20Advanced%20Objects%20and%20Data%20Structures/7%20of%207%20Advanced%20Python%20Objects%20Test%20-%20Solutions.pdf)

 4. **Slides:**
-   the repository also includes [slides](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/blob/main/Python%20Object%20and%20Data%20Structure%20Basics%20Slides.pdf) from the video lectures which the notes were made on.
+   the repository includes [slides](https://github.com/franpanteli/Python-Bootcamp-Module-20-Advanced-Objects-and-Data-Structures/blob/main/Python%20Object%20and%20Data%20Structure%20Basics%20Slides.pdf) from the video lectures which the notes were made on.

 ### To Clone This Repository
 ```